Of all the challenges leaders face, none is more pervasive yet hidden than the fear of failure.

 Begin by recognizing that no one is immune to failure.
 It happens to everyone.
-Coming to grips with fear, understanding that it’s real and knowing if it’s affecting your leadership (and life) are steps in the right direction.
+Coming to grips with fear, understanding that it’s real, and knowing if it’s affecting your leadership (and life) are steps in the right direction.
 Fear is not always bad.
 Healthy fears allow us to respect and remain aware of potential hazards.

 But many fears are unhealthy, including the fear of failure.
 It’s perfectly OK—and, in fact, advisable—to name it for what it is and devise strategies for dealing with it.
-It’s admirable to watch someone admit a fear and make the decision to address it.
+It’s admirable to watch someone admit a fear and decide to address it.
 It’s painful to watch someone deny or hide behind fear, allowing it to take over.
 Such fears are seldom secret.
 Others see you struggle, so hiding behind a fear doesn’t work.

 Another positive shift in perspective is recognizing that people always survive failures.
 Failure is really not the black cloud some believe it to be.
 It’s rarely the final blow.
 Life goes on.
-If you worry about other people judging you, your fears are likely overblown.
+If you worry about others judging you, your fears are likely overblown.
 Everyone has experienced failure at one time or another, so it tends to make us less critical of others.

 Failure actually has intrinsic benefits.
 We learn and grow through failing.
-Wisdom, work ethic, strength and self-improvement are seldom attributable to a continued string of successes.
+Wisdom, work ethic, strength, and self-improvement are seldom attributable to a continued string of successes.
 There’s no better way to discover your strengths and weaknesses than through failure’s lessons.
 People admire humility and openness, which engender trust.

 And while we’re on the subject, what exactly is a “failure”?
-Is setting out to achieve a worthy goal, applying your best efforts and coming up short the true definition?
+Is setting out to achieve a worthy goal, applying your best efforts, and coming up short the true definition?
 How does this compare to someone who does nothing or gives less than his best effort?

 Name It, Claim It, Reframe It

-Robert Kelsey, author of What’s Stopping You?: Why Smart People Don’t Always Reach Their Potential and How You Can (Capstone, 2012), suggests some practical steps for dealing with fear of failure.
+Robert Kelsey, author of What’s Stopping You?: Why Smart People Don’t Always Reach Their Potential and How You Can (Capstone, 2012), suggests some practical steps for dealing with the fear of failure.

 - Recall past experiences where positive outcomes occurred in situations where failure was possible.
 A track record of positive results is not an accident.
 You devised plans and allocated resources that set you up for success.
 Sometimes, a fear of failure leads you to believe that doom is a random, come-out-of-nowhere strike of fate.
 In most cases, however, several unfortunate missteps must occur to generate a bona fide failure.
-Even if this sequence is initiated, you can make adjustments to counter it.
+Even if this sequence is initiated, you can adjust to counter it.
 In other words, failure rarely strikes out of the blue.
 It’s not that ominous.